RichardCoffee/custom-post-type/README.md

 $args must be either an associative array or a string.
 If it is a string then it must be parsable by the WordPress wp_parse_args() function.
 Accepted arguments are:
 ```
 tax      => string -- the taxonomy slug (required)
-taxargs  => array --- passed as the third argument to the WordPress register_taxonomy() function.
+taxargs  => array --- passed as the third argument to the WordPress register_taxonomy() function if present
 single   => string -- single label name, same as $taxargs['labels']['singular_name']
                       (one of the two is required)
 plural   => string -- plural label name, same as $taxargs['labels']['name'] or $taxargs['label']